loreanvictor/packen/README.md

 <br>

-You can change this behavior by providing a _processor_ function to `write()` method.
+You can change this behavior by providing a _processor_ function to bundling functions.
 This processor will be passed a [`CallSite`](https://microsoft.github.io/PowerBI-JavaScript/interfaces/_node_modules__types_node_globals_d_.nodejs.callsite.html), and should turn it into some valid JavaScript string.
 For example, the following custom processor allows collecting specific functions, which then will be executed on client side:

 ```js
 export dryRun = entry => {